 - 1. Amendments to these regulations will be drawn up by the Dean, in a separate resolution, after approval of the Faculty Council and Programme Committee, where the WHW so requires. - 2.
 No amendments pertaining to the current academic year will take place, unless the interests of the students remain reasonably unharmed. - 3.
-No amendment may disadvantage a student by influencing a decision about the student taken by the Examination Board in accordance with these regulations.
+No amendment may take place which disadvantages a student by influencing a prior decision regarding the student taken by the Examination Board in accordance with these regulations.